pushex-project/pushex/guides/installation/standalone.md

 This guide will go through the steps necessary to create a standalone deployment of Push.ex tailored to your business needs, from start to finish.

+## Why Standalone?

+A standalone installation is preferred and is how I would run any serious push service.
+This is because push services change very infrequently and so should not be deployed to often.
+Each deploy causes reconnection of current sockets and a slight miss of messages in that time.
+Having a standalone service also allows for easier scaling, as new nodes can be added to the cluster to quickly meet your push capacity needs.

 ## Pre-installation

 Ensure that your Elixir is version >= 1.7 and that your Erlang is >= OTP21.
 You can attempt installation without this, but it is not recommended due to Phoenix 1.4 requirements: